rindow/rindow.github.io/_neuralnetworks/index.md

 - Rindow Math Plot ( Display the result on a graph )
 - GD / GD2  extension ( Used for graph display )
 - pdo_sqlite extension ( Used to save the trained model )
+- FFI extension ( Used for high-speed calculation )
 - OpenBLAS/Rindow-Matlib ( Used for high-speed calculation )
 - OpenCL/CLBlast ( GPU Acceleration )